 1. Safeguard the health and safety of employees

 We all know that the pandemic is not over yet.
 Some experts say that we might keep dealing with this situation at least until the end of the year.
-Therefore, health practices must still be implemented regularly.
+Therefore, still have to carry out routine health practices.

 Pay attention to the health of your employees.
 Ask those who are sick to rest at home.
 Senior employees, the ones over the age of 45, should be allowed to work from home.
 Also, consider staggering work schedules to minimize the number of employees in a space at one time.